adamwillows/academic-profile/README.md

 # academic-profile
-Academic profile sire using Github, Hugo, Rstudio and Netlify
+Academic profile site using Github, Hugo, Rstudio and Netlify